kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 3.1.22 =
+* Fixes deprecation notice from new Yoast release

 = 3.1.21 =
 * Fixes issue where Nested Pages menu persists in some instances when "Disable menu completely" is checked/enabled.
 * Tested with WordPress V6